H-1B Visa: Specialty Occupations

 Numerical H-1B Visa Limitations

 Each year, Congress limits the number of new H-1B nonimmigrants admitted to the U.S.; it is currently capped at 65,000.
+An additional 20,000 H-1B visas are available for individuals with a U.S. Master’s degree or higher.
 Each year, USCIS accepts petitions beginning April 1 until the cap is filled.
 Petitions are subject to random lottery selection for review and adjudication.
 If the application is approved, the H-1B visa would be valid for use beginning October 1.
 Upon approval, the applicant must attend a visa appointment at a U.S. Consulate or Embassy abroad (unless Canadian).

-The first 20,000 petitions filed on behalf of beneficiaries with a U.S. Masters degree or higher are exempt from the numerical cap.
-Additionally, H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related nonprofit entities, a nonprofit research organization, or a government research organization are not subject to this numerical cap.
+Berardi Immigration Law represents several individual and corporate entities that are exempt from the H-1B numerical cap.
+H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related nonprofit entities, a nonprofit research organization, or a government research organization are not subject to this numerical cap.

 Prerequisites to Filing an H-1B Petition